JohnPMills/modern-saturn/content/sign-up.md

       release the first round of invites in February 2022.**

-      ## Requirements to join
+      ## Who is this for?

-      Please note, Gamers vs. Depression is for young men aged 16 to 24.
+      Gamers vs. Depression is for young men aged 16 to 24.

       ## Why just young men?